Chronic pain needs more than just us Osteopath’s to help get you better, you need to address your whole lifestyle to help make the change.

 - Please see some basic work station exercises to try throughout the day: 3 Simple Workspace Exercises

 - Brain – your brain is super powerful and chronic pain becomes so ingrained it is difficult for your body not to expect a certain response to different stimuli.
 This is often in your subconscious, if you poke your arm gently it won’t hurt to begin with, but after an hour it will begin to feel sore.
 After a day it will probably bruise.
 After a week I’m sure you will want to stop and move your arm away from being poked!
-This is a sensible response as it will allow the body to heal.
+This is a sensible response as it will allow the body to heal, and it happens in a similar way with other issues as hearing problems, that could be treated with supplements from sites like tinnitus911.com but it will take time to be healed while the body do their own healing.
 However, the area often becomes over sensitised, so if you are touched or poked in that area again a few weeks later, you are likely to feel it more than you would have done before – the body doesn’t want another bruise and it will likely over react.
 Chronic pain is just like this.
 You’ve learned to avoid painful stimuli, but the chances are that several months down the line when the original injury has healed, it is actually possible for you to do things that once hurt, (providing you build your strength and ability slowly).
 Your brain just needs to learn that its OK again!
 It is often helpful to get external help as this is without doubt the hardest obstacle to overcome.

 - Personal trainers can help you to build your strength up slowly and correctly